 Mike Garland is a Boiling Springs, Pennsylvania native and has been with Carlisle

-Events since January of 2011 as its Media Specialist.
+Events since January of 2011 as its Public Relations Manager.
 At Carlisle, Mike serves as

 a front line representative for the company by working closely with local, regional